Mirror Symmetry and Level-rank Duality for 3d $\mathcal{N} = 4$ Rank 0 SCFTs: Introduction

 We also note that Nahm sums play a fundamental role in Rogers-Ramanujan-like identities \cite{Kedem:1993wt, Berkovich:1997ht} and Andrews-Gordon-like identities \cite{Warnaar2012, Bringmann2014}.
 In fact, Eq. \eqref{conj:ospNahm} is precisely the identity in Conjecture 1.1 of \cite{Warnaar2012} (with $p = k$), hence Eq. \eqref{conj:ospDir} can be viewed as a refinement of this conjecture.
-We prove that this Andrews-Gordon-like identity holds for all $N$, $k$ in upcoming work using a variant of a construction due to Feigin and Stoyanovsky \cite{Feigin:1993qr, Stoyanovsky1998}, where an analogous Nahm sum with $(C_{ab})$ replaced by the Cartan matrix of $A_{2N}$ was equated to the (normalized) vacuum character of $L_{k}(\fsp_{2N})$.
+The first two authors prove that this Andrews-Gordon-like identity holds for all $N$, $k$ in \cite{Creutzig:2025tgh} using a variant of a construction due to Feigin and Stoyanovsky \cite{Feigin:1993qr, Stoyanovsky1998}, where an analogous Nahm sum with $(C_{ab})$ replaced by the Cartan matrix of $A_{2N}$ was equated to the (normalized) vacuum character of $L_{k}(\fsp_{2N})$.

 A second expression for the normalized vacuum character of $L_k(\fosp_{1|2N})$ comes from its realization as a Neumann half-index of $\ol{\CT}_{k,N}$: \be \ee where we set $z_{\alpha0} = z_{\alpha(2k)} = 1$ for all $\alpha$, $FF(x) = (x)_\infty (q x^{-1})_\infty$ is the vacuum character of two copies of the fermion VOA $F$ (rather, of a $bc$ ghost system), and the contour integral is taken over the product of unit circles $|z_{\alpha m}| = 1$.
 We can explicitly show this equality is true to all orders in $q$ for $N = k = 1$, and have verified it to at least in $q^4$ for all $N$,$k$ with $N+k \leq 4$.